hussein-hh/proto-api/README.md

 This is the backend repository for **Proto** - a university project that serves as a proof of concept for employing agentic AI in the UX development process.

+The **app's general functionality** could be described as follows: it intakes the specifications of an e-commerce web page (the landing page, search page, or product page) and uses agentic AI architecture to produce actionable recomendations to enhance the UX of that page.

 The app is built using an API-based and domain-driven approach, ensuring a modular architecture that can run independently of any frontend.
 This makes it easily testable using tools like Postman.

 Below is a walkthrough of the app’s internal structure and instructions on how to test its endpoints.